lsst/qserv/doc/source/devel/quick-start-devel.rst

 .. note::

-   Above 'eups distrib' command will install dependencies for the current Qserv release.
+   Above ``eups distrib`` command will install dependencies for the current Qserv release.
 If you want to develop with an other set of dependencies, you may have to install them one by one, or specify a given Qserv version or tag (using -t).
 See :ref:`build-qserv-with-specific-dependencies` for additional informations.

 .. _quick-start-devel-setup-qserv: